-Barau-barau is a spreading undershrub, with a similar habit to apot (Chloranthus glabra).
+• Barau-barau is a spreading undershrub, growing up to 2 meters tall, with a similar habit to apot (Chloranthus glabra).
 Stems are 30 to 70 centimeters high.
 Leaves are smooth, obovate-oblong or elliptic, the smaller ones broadly lanceolate, averaging 10 to 15 centimeters long, the larger ones being about 5 centimeters wide, with pointed tip, finely granular margin and with short stalks.
 Spikes are about 3 centimeters long, in few-branched terminal panicles, upon a 3- to 5-centimeter long peduncle.
-Flowers are minute.
-Fruit is white, juicy, 5 to 8 millimeters in diameter, with a relatively large seed.
+Flowers are white and small.
+Fruit is green when young, white o maturity, obovoid, juicy, 5 to 8 millimeters in diameter, with a relatively large seed.

 - Leaves and stems lose the aromatic property after drying.
 Root, if properly dried, preserve it for a long time.
 (6)